opgginc/codezero-laravel-localized-routes/UPGRADE.md

 # Upgrade Guide

+## Upgrading To 5.0 From 4.x

+### ➡ Package Name Changed

+The package name has been changed from `codezero/laravel-localized-routes` to `opgginc/codezero-laravel-localized-routes`.

+🔸 **Actions Required**

+- Update the package using Composer: `composer require opgginc/codezero-laravel-localized-routes`

+### ➡ Added Support for Laravel 12 and PHP 8.4

+This package now supports Laravel 12 and PHP 8.4.

+- The dependency `codezero/laravel-uri-translator` has been replaced with `opgginc/codezero-laravel-uri-translator`.

+🔸 **Actions Required**

+- If you are directly using `codezero/laravel-uri-translator`, update it to `opgginc/codezero-laravel-uri-translator`.

+---

 ## Upgrading To 4.0 From 3.x

 ### ➡ Minimum Requirements Updated

-Due to PHP and PHPUnit version constraints with Laravel 11, we dropped support for Laravel 7.x, 8.x and 9.x.
+Due to PHP and PHPUnit version constraints with Laravel 11+, we dropped support for Laravel 7.x, 8.x and 9.x.

-- The minimum PHP version required is now 8.1
+- The minimum PHP version required is now 8.1 (and supports PHP 8.4)
-- The minimum Laravel version required is now 10
+- The minimum Laravel version required is now 10 (and supports Laravel 12)

 ---